forcedotcom/cli/releasenotes/sf/README.md

     The sandbox commands work much the same, except they have a few additional flags specific to sandboxes, such as `–license-type` and `–name`.
 See the `–-help` for all the flags.

 * CHANGE: We no longer support v12 of Node.js because of its fast approaching end-of-life ([April 30, 2022](https://nodejs.org/en/about/releases/)).
 We bundle Node.js in each operating system-specific Salesforce CLI installer.
-We include the version of Node.js with Active LTS status and update it in tandem with the Node.js release schedule.
+We include the Active LTS version of Node.js and update it in tandem with the Node.js release schedule.
 If you prefer to install Salesforce CLI using `npm`, we recommend you also use the Active LTS version of Node.js.

 ## 1.24.0 (April 21, 2022) [stable]